workfloworchestrator/orchestrator-core/docs/workshops/beginner/workflow-introduction.md

     return {"subscription": subscription}
 ```

 The `product` and `user_input` arguments are filled from the corresponding
-key/value pairs in the `State`, and the new `subscription` key/value is
+key/value pairs in the `State`, and the new `subscription` key/value is added
-added to the state to be used by one of the following step.
+to the state to be used by one of the following step.

+Every workflow starts with the builtin step `init` and ends with the builtin
+step `done`, with an arbitrary list of other builtin steps or custom steps in
+between.